 How to write your email to get a response

-If you want to get a response to your email without having to chase with another email, you should mention when you would like a response by and give them a reason why.
+If you want to receive a response without having to send a follow-up email, it helps to say when you need a reply and explain why.

-When you give someone a reason (even if it is an obvious or ‘weak’ reason), they’re still more likely to respond.
-For example, “I’m interested to hear your input on this by Tuesday because I need to get moving on this”.
-The other person knows that you want their response because you’re saying that phrase.
-But when you give them the time and the reason, they’re more likely to do what you want.
+When you give a reason, even a simple or obvious one, people are more likely to respond.
+For example: “I’m interested to hear your input on this by Tuesday because I need to get moving on it.”
+The reader already knows you want a response, but adding a time and a reason makes that request clearer and harder to ignore.

 Comments are closed.